jjsmp2/SSI-Structural-Size-Index/README.md

 # Structural Size Index (SSI): A Language-Agnostic Software Size Metric Derived from Abstract Syntax Trees

 This repository contains the extraction pipeline, dataset, and analysis notebooks for the Structural Size Index (SSI), submitted for anonymous peer review.
-Author identity has been withheld from this repository in accordance with the venue's double-blind review policy.

 ## Repository structure